jamstack-cms/jamstack-cms/README.md

 $ npm run jamstack-develop
 ```

+5. Sign up and then sign in with an Admin email address by clicking on the __Profile__ link in the footer.

+6. Once signed in as an Admin, you will see the Admin link in the navigation.
+Click on the Admin link to begin creating posts and pages.

+7. Once you've created a post, run `npm run jamstack-develop` to run a build and see the new live post.

 ### Deploying to Amplify Console or Netlify

 To deploy to Amplify Console or Netlify, you'll need to set the environment variable for `APPSYNC_KEY`.
 This value can be found in `jamstack-api-key.js`.